Optus names social entrepreneur accelerator finalists

 Michael Tozer, (NSW) – ‘Xceptional’ is a technology services firm which recognises the unique strengths of people with Autism such as pattern recognition, sustained concentration and precision, qualities closely aligned with IT roles.

 Rick Martin, (NSW) – ‘Equal Reality’ allows users to “walk a mile in someone else’s shoes to understand what it’s like to be discriminated or harassed” through virtual reality.
-Equal Reality provides 360-degree video of scenarios to help people understand and help deliver diversity and inclusion training.
+Equal Reality provides computer generated, interactive scenarios to help people understand and help deliver diversity and inclusion training.

 Michael Metcalfe (QLD) – ‘Kynd’ is a mobile app based solution that matches disadvantaged locals with professional needs based support.
 As individuals have specific requirements or preferences when being cared for, Kynd helps users find a perfect professional match based on personality, location, budget, interests, skills, training and experience.